Tokusatsu: Original productions

 Concurrent with their work on Superhuman Samurai Syber-Squad, DIC attempted an original concept based on the popularity of Power Rangers in 1994's Tattooed Teenage Alien Fighters from Beverly Hills.
 In 1998, a video from an attempted Power Rangers-styled adaptation of Sailor Moon surfaced, combining original footage of American actresses with original animated sequences.
 Saban also attempted to make their own unique tokusatsu series entitled Mystic Knights of Tir Na Nog, set in medieval Ireland and featured four, later five knights who transform using the power of the elements (for the most part) at they protected their kingdom from evil.
 Saban had also produced the live-action Teenage Mutant Ninja Turtles series Ninja Turtles: The Next Mutation, which was known in the turtles' fandom for introducing a female turtle exclusive to that series called Venus de Milo and eliminating the fact that the other turtles were brothers.
 The show mostly featured actors in costumes, but featured similar choreographed fights like other tokusatsu shows.
+Also, like other Tokusatsu Productions, the Syndicated Big Wolf on Campus and Nickelodeon's Animorphs are also described as "American Tokusatsu" due to the techniques they employed.
+Fujiyama Ichiban is a 2013 web series shot in Los Angeles.
+All the other Tokusatsu shows in YTV's Monster Warriors were shot in Barrie, Ontario, Canada.
+They used CGI for the monsters.

 In the 2000s, production companies in other East Asian countries began producing their own original tokusatsu-inspired television series: Thailand's Sport Ranger and South Korea's Erexion in 2006; the Philippines' Zaido: Pulis Pangkalawakan (itself a sanctioned spinoff of Toei's Space Sheriff Shaider) in 2007; China's Armor Hero (铠甲勇士 (Kǎi Jiǎ Yǒng Shì)) in 2008, Battle Strike Team: Giant Saver (巨神战击队 (Jùshén zhàn jí duì)) in 2012, Metal Kaiser (五龙奇剑士 (Wǔ Lóng Qí Jiàn Shì)); and Indonesia's Bima Satria Garuda which began in 2013.
 On July the 1st, 2019, Vietnam's Transform Studio co-operating with Dive Into Eden announced their own original tokusatsu series, Mighty Guardian (Vietnamese: Chiến Thần).
 The first season in the series is Mighty Guardian: Lost Avian (Vietnamese: Chiến Thần Lạc Hồng), using Vietnamese Mythologies as the main concept.